enricopolanski/functional-programming/README.md

 Think at how, just adding a single new primitive, or a single combinator to those already defined adds expressive possibilities exponentially.

-Of the two combiners in `01_retry.ts` a special mention goes to `concat` since it refers to a very powerful functional programming abstraction: semigroups.
+Of the two combinators in `01_retry.ts` a special mention goes to `concat` since it refers to a very powerful functional programming abstraction: semigroups.

 # Modelling composition with Semigroups